Security

 Significant Results

-All of the firmware leveraged Busybox and Samba by default, the report shows.
-More than 60 percent used OpenSSL.
+The report shows that all of the firmware leveraged Busybox and Samba by default, while more than 60 percent used OpenSSL.

-Significant security issues arise from OpenSSL.
-That should prompt vendors to apply the latest patches consistently or use the version of the software that contains the fix, the researchers maintained.
+Significant security issues arise from OpenSSL, the researchers maintained.
+That should prompt vendors to apply the latest patches consistently or use the software version that contains the fix.

-Much of the firmware did not utilize the correct, most up-to-date versions of the OSS components available, the study revealed.
+The study revealed that much of the firmware did not utilize the correct, most up-to-date versions of the OSS components available.

 Inadequate Vendor Response

 The open-source community has created new versions of the components to address all of the previously listed security vulnerabilities.
-Vendors can employ these versions to prevent data breaches and resulting litigation that can cause significant corporate losses, according to Insignary.
+According to Insignary, vendors can employ these versions to prevent data breaches and resulting litigation that can cause significant corporate losses.

 During discussions with various vendors, Insignary encountered one manufacturer that expressed a preference to apply patches manually, line by line.
 While that method may work, it is still recommended that firmware developers scan their binaries to ensure that they catch and address all known security vulnerabilities.